 Treating Dual Diagnosis

 When the patient has completed detox, the recovery process can begin.
-The River Source offers 30, 60 and 90 day treatment programs that include counseling, life skills workshops and a safe, sober living environment nestled in two Arizona locations.
+The River Source offers 30, 60, and 90-day treatment programs that include counseling, life skills workshops, and a safe, sober living environment nestled in two Arizona locations.

-We are also successful in treating a dual diagnosis , which is not uncommon with patients who have detoxed from Xanax.
+We are also successful in treating a dual diagnosis, which is not uncommon with patients who have detoxed from Xanax.
 Usually, there is an underlying reason why they took the drug in the first place – anxiety, depression – and that condition still needs to be treated.
 If it’s not, it’s likely that the person will go back to self-medicating their symptoms.

 In their time with us, we address the co-occurring disorder and ensure that the person gets the help they need, while also learning how to safely and effectively manage symptoms of the condition.
-For instance, if a patient suffers from anxiety, our counselors may teach them breathing exercises, meditation or yoga.
+For instance, if a patient suffers from anxiety, our counselors may teach them breathing exercises, meditation, or yoga.
 Other therapies that have proven effective for managing stress and anxiety are cognitive behavioral therapy and biofeedback.

 What if You are Prescribed Xanax?

 With the potential negative effects of Xanax, as well as the habit-forming nature of the drug, it’s recommended only to take Xanax if you absolutely need it and all other treatments have failed.
-Discuss the symptoms that you are experiencing with your doctor, and the two of you can come to a sensible solution about how to manage your anxiety, depression or insomnia.
+Discuss the symptoms that you are experiencing with your doctor, and the two of you can come to a sensible solution about how to manage your anxiety, depression, or insomnia.

-Some people experience anxiety so severely so that they can’t function in their everyday lives.
-Sweaty palms, racing thoughts, increased heart rate and shortness of breath may be felt every minute of every day.
+Some people experience anxiety so severely that they can’t function in their everyday lives.
+Sweaty palms, racing thoughts, increased heart rate, and shortness of breath may be felt every minute of every day.
 There are other benzodiazepines that can be prescribed, but all have habit-forming tendencies because of how they work on the brain.

 Xanax is most widely prescribed because of its effectiveness.
-Some people are prescribed the drug on a regular basis, while others are told only to take it before stressful situations, such as flying on a plane.
+Some people have prescribed the drug on a regular basis, while others are told only to take it before stressful situations, such as flying on a plane.
 Generally speaking, those who only take the drug on occasion are not as much at risk for developing a dependency as those who depend on it more regularly.

 However, some people still find themselves becoming obsessive about having the pill around in case they need it.
-You must also be responsible about keeping the drug out of the hands of others.
+You must also be responsible for keeping the drug out of the hands of others.
 Again, only you and your doctor can come to a reasonable solution about whether Xanax is a drug you should be taking.

 If you or someone you love is addicted to Xanax, call The River Source.
 We have been successful in treating addictions to benzodiazepines.
 Our detox is medically supervised and includes a wide range of therapies to help manage uncomfortable withdrawal symptoms.
-Additionally, our doctors and counselors know how to approach dual diagnosis, effectively treating both the underlying anxiety disorder and the addiction.
+Additionally, our doctors and counselors know how to approach dual diagnosis, effectively treating both the underlying anxiety disorder and addiction.
 Call us today to learn more.